How do I apply?

 - Members of Victoria Police and/or authorised Council officers may suspend the use of parking spaces.

-- If you park contrary to resident or disabled parking signs, or use permits contrary to their conditions, you’re guilty of an offence.
+- If you park contrary to resident or disabled parking signs, or use permits contrary to their conditions, penalties may apply.

 How do I manage my permit?

 - Permits are renewable in December of each year.